connery-io/connery-sdk/README.md

 The client is a native application on every platform that consumes the API provided by the runner and lets the end users use plugins without technical knowledge.

-## ✅ Example
+## ✅ Example #1 - Scale back-end service on AWS from Slack

-Let's consider a real example from one of our customers.
+Let's consider an example from one of our customers.

 <img alt="Scheduled scaling of Back End service on AWS Fargate from Slack using Connery" src="https://raw.githubusercontent.com/connery-io/connery-platform/main/apps/docs/static/img/repo/scheduled-scaling-of-back-end-service-on-aws-fargate-from-slack-using-connery.gif">